Konfekt/vim-mailquery/README.md

 This plug-in lets you complete e-mail addresses in Vim by those in your inbox (or any other mail folder) via [mail-query](https://github.com/pbrisbin/mail-query).

 # Commands

 To complete an e-mail address inside Vim press `CTRL-X CTRL-O` in insert mode.
 See `:help i_CTRL-X_CTRL-O` and `:help compl-omni`.

-# Config
+# Setup

 To set the path to your mail folder `$folder` add to your `.vimrc` the line